 - Up until the mid-1980s, Chicago deliberately downplayed the personalities behind the music, as shown by its album cover art.
 This changed, however, with the advent of MTV.

 - Same with Pink Floyd, as they were one of the most famous bands that the average rock fan couldn't name or identify the members in a picture if they tried.
 This was aided by their show-stealing lighting and stage effects.
 Legendarily, the band would go into the lobby of the arena they were playing at for a drink during intermission and no one ever recognised one of them.
 Like Chicago, this changed in the 80's with MTV and the news talking about the lawsuit going on with Roger Waters at the time.
 It also changed with the fact that A Momentary Lapse of Reason was the first album to feature a picture of the band in the album booklet since 1971's Meddle

 - The Network, who are (pretty obviously) made up of Green Day and Devo.
 They always wear masks.

 - All the members of Man With A Mission are always wearing wolf masks, and claim that they are artificial life forms created by "Jimee Hendrixx" and are part man, part wolf.

-- The J-pop duo ClariS don't perform live, go by the aliases "Clara" and "Alice", and are represented through anime-type characters styled after them.
+- ClariS don't perform live, go by the aliases "Clara" and "Alice", and are represented through anime-type characters styled after them.
 They do this because both girls are in high school, and don't want to get swept into the chaotic celebrity life.